Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

 \item \textbf{Human Preference Trade-offs}: Ultimately, human users might accept slight losses in one area for gains in another (e.g., a tiny drop in image sharpness is fine if safety is ensured).
 Capturing these trade-offs either in a reward model or in the training procedure is hard. \end{itemize}

-\paragraph{Related Work:} Many works have touched on trade-offs: The paper \cite{lee2023aligning} explicitly examined alignment vs fidelity trade-offs, noting careful hyperparameter choices were needed.
-The paper \cite{xing2025focusfix} addressed it by localizing changes to avoid global degradation.
-The paper \cite{prabhudesai2023alignprop} and \cite{clark2024draft} showed one can combine differentiable rewards simply by adding them (they mention optimizing multiple objectives together) \cite{prabhudesai2023alignprop}, but this {\bf assumes} a linear combination is adequate.
+\paragraph{Related Work:} Several works examine trade-offs directly.
+Lee et al. \cite{lee2023aligning} analyze alignment--fidelity trade-offs and show that careful hyperparameter choices are needed.
+Focus-N-Fix \cite{xing2025focusfix} addresses related concerns by localizing changes to avoid global degradation.
+AlignProp \cite{prabhudesai2023alignprop} and DRaFT \cite{clark2024draft} show that differentiable rewards can be combined by addition, but this assumes that a linear combination is adequate.

-In RL literature, methods like scalarization or Pareto optimal policy search exist for multi-objective RL, but haven't been applied in diffusion context.
-Some approaches use conditional training: e.g., train a model to trade-off via a conditioning variable that a user can set (like a dial between safety and freedom). \textit{Classifier-free guidance} in diffusion gives a user adjustable trade-off between fidelity and adherence to prompt via a guidance scale; analogous ideas could let a user adjust say ``strictness of safety'' vs ``image variety''.
+In RL, scalarization and Pareto-optimal policy search provide foundations for multi-objective optimization, but they have not yet been fully adapted to diffusion-model alignment.
+Conditional training is another possible direction: a model could be trained with a control variable that adjusts the trade-off between safety strictness and image variety, analogous to how classifier-free guidance adjusts fidelity and prompt adherence.

-\textit{Can we minimize the amount of human feedback required to align a diffusion model by employing active learning or synthetic feedback generation?} The cost of obtaining human preference data is one of the biggest bottlenecks for RLHF in images.
-Current methods often assume a static dataset of comparisons or ratings, but perhaps only a fraction of those are most informative for improving the model.
-The goal is to develop a system that queries humans intelligently and possibly uses an \textbf{AI assistant to filter or predict feedback} for less critical cases.
+\textit{Can the amount of human feedback required to align a diffusion model be reduced through active learning or synthetic feedback generation?} The cost of obtaining human preference data is one of the largest bottlenecks for image-domain RLHF.
+Current methods often assume a static dataset of comparisons or ratings, although only a fraction may be maximally informative for improving the model.
+This motivates systems that query humans selectively and use \textbf{AI feedback} to filter or predict less critical cases.